r-neal-kelly/thy_kingdom_come/README.md

 - [NodeJS](https://nodejs.org/) is required.
 The latest versions seem to work perfectly well.
 - Double click on the "run.ps1" file.
 It will install Electron 3.0.0 locally if it doesn't already exist and then it will execute the program.
 - You will be greeted by a chromium instance with its console developer tools open.
 Inside the developer tools window, open the console and you will find the global object called "Mary":
     - The layout module is a simulation of a desktop and has several other modules connected through it, including a scriptural viewer, a scriptural search, a word search game, and a memory game.
 Use the bottom left button to open up the menu to see what's there.
+(To scratch off a word in the word search, you need to click the first and last letters of a word.)
     ```
         Mary.layout()
     ```